Kaunghmudaw Pagoda: Architecture

 The pagoda is 46 m high and has a circumference of 274 m.
 The hti (umbrella or crowning) of the pagoda is 7.92 m high and weighs 3.5 kg (3440 viss).
 The pagoda differs from the traditional Burmese-style pyramidal structures by having an arched image chamber in the center of its base.
 The chamber houses a massive seated 7.3 m-high Buddha statue, carved out of solid white marble.
 The head of the Buddha statue alone is about 2.4 m in diameter.
 It is believed that the dome was built later around the massive statue.

 The lowest terrace of the pagoda is decorated with 120 nats and devas.
-It is ringed by 802 stone lanterns, carved with inscriptions of Buddha's life in three languages: Burmese, Mon and Shan, representing the three main regions of Restored Toungoo Kingdom.
+It is ringed by 802 stone lanterns, carved with inscriptions of Buddha's life in three languages: Burmese, Mon and Shan, representing the three main regions of the Restored Toungoo Kingdom.

 The pagoda dome has been continuously painted white to signify purity, in Ceylonese tradition.

 According to local lore, the relic chamber of the pagoda contains the lower left tooth relic of the Buddha, 11 hair relics, an alms bowl, statues, pagodas and other relics.